 You may also find it useful to write a list of questions before your appointment.

 People sometimes feel that hospital staff are too busy to answer their questions, but it’s important for you to know how the treatment is likely to affect you.
 The staff should be willing to make time for your questions.

 You can always ask for more time if you feel that you can’t make a decision when your treatment is first explained to you.

 You are also free to choose not to have the treatment.
 The staff can explain what may happen if you don’t have it.
-It’s essential to tell a doctor, or the nurse in charge, so they can record your decision in your medical notes.
+It’s essential to tell a doctor or the nurse in charge, so they can record your decision in your medical notes.
 You don’t have to give a reason for not wanting treatment, but it can help to let the staff know your concerns so they can give you the best advice.

-Your multidisciplinary team (MDT) uses national treatment guidelines to decide the most suitable treatment for you.
+Your multidisciplinary team uses national treatment guidelines to decide the most suitable treatment for you.
 Even so, you may want another medical opinion.
 If you feel it will be helpful, you can ask either your specialist or GP to refer you to another specialist for a second opinion.